Tapret

 In order to preserve highest degree of implementation flexibility, privacy and scalability, the Tapret scheme is designed to integrate many different cases that occur according to the user's bitcoin spending needs.
 Specifically we distinguish the following Tapret scenarios:

-• Single incorporation of a Tapret commitment into a taproot transaction without Script Path Spend structure.
+• Single incorporation of a Tapret commitment into a taproot transaction without a pre-existing Script Path Spend structure.

 • Integration of a Tapret commitment into a taproot transaction containing a pre-existing Script Path Spend structure.